soulphimic2/sagascape-web/README.md

 The application uses React Router for seamless client-side routing:
 - Clicking "Start Reading" or "Begin Your Journey" smoothly transitions from Home to Reader
 - The "Home" link on the Reader page returns users to the landing page
-- All transitions occur without page reloads, creating a fluid single-page application experience
+- All transitions occur without page reloads, which creates a fluid single-page application experience

 ## Development Environment

 ### Tools
-- **VS Code**: Primary code editor with TypeScript support and ESLint integration
+- **WebStorm**: Primary code editor with TypeScript support
 - **Git & GitHub**: Version control and repository hosting
 - **Chrome DevTools**: Testing and debugging responsive design
 - **Terminal**: Running development server and package management